Ascend/AscendSpeed/README.md

 ```
 \
 \
-<font size=1>If the download of the file fails using 'wget' , you can download it manually while ensuring network security.</font>
+<font size=1>If the download of the file fails using 'wget' , you can download it manually while ensuring website security.</font>

 ## Public IP Address Decription
 There is some basic information of AscendSpeed in the file of 'package_info.py'.
 As you can see, there is our repository link: https://gitee.com/ascend/AscendSpeed.